vocdoni/docs/docs/architecture/components/gateway.md

 A Gateway provides access to one or several APIs to allow access to one or several peer-to-peer networks.
 The currently possible API schemes are the following:

++ `vocdoniVote API` access to specific vocdoni platform methods for voting
-+ `vocdoni API` access to specific vocdoni platform methods
++ `vocdoniAdmin API` access to specific vocdoni platform methods for administration
 + `web3 API` access to the Ethereum compatible blockchain
 + `ipfs API` access to the Interplanetary FileSystem
 + `pss API` access to the distributed PSS messagning network